Sleep Stages (Light, Deep, REM)

 Your body uses external cues to move through these stages.
 And this has happened for centuries.
 Before electricity, our Circadian Rhythms relied mostly on the sunrise and sunset to prepare the body for sleep and wakefulness.

-Nowadays, we spend our nights looking at bright blue lights, even when we are about to go to sleep.
+Nowadays, we spend our nights looking at bright blue lights, even when we are about to sleep.
 I’m talking about your phone, the television, or your laptop.
 This light stops your body from producing melatonin, which helps you go to sleep.

 factors that affect sleep cycles